 This table shows the system Interrupt Requests (IRQs) and their functions.
 You may use this information if you install an adapter card that requires you to set IRQs.
-An IRQ function that has a device name in parenthesis might not be available on all models.
 In some cases, the device listed uses the IRQ.

 Table 4: System interrupts